10 Shortcuts to Greater EQ’ing – The One Minute EQ Trick Series

 If you have a top and a bottom snare mic this is often just a case of lowering the bottom snare mic until the top snare mic becomes the dominant snare sound.

-But sometimes you have snares that just sound look at this site too snare-y (is that a term…?)
+But sometimes you have snares that just sound too snare-y (is that a term…?)

 I also tend to record a lot of live drums and the hi-hat bleed into the snare track is often a problem.